Ballet Theatre Ashtabula School of Dance

 REGISTER

 Children will discover movement through imaginative play, stories, and improvisational movements.
-Dancers will learn about spatial awareness, musicality, working with other children in a small group, along with developing social skills, coordination, and creativity.
+Dancers will learn about spatial awareness, musicality, working in a small group, and will develop social skills, coordination, and creativity.

 Ballet II